“Siblings; they are the best link to your past and the people most likely to stick with you in the future” - Sunscreen Song, Baz Luhrmann

 So, what is the impact when they have gone??

 Losing a sibling is complicated for lots of reasons.
-Seeing your parents suffer and know you are not able to help them can be heartbreaking.
-At the same time, the loss of attention from your parents as they grieve, the loss of joy and laughter in your life as your family just tries to cope along with feeling the need to support your parents is draining and makes it harder to care for yourself.
+Seeing your parents suffer and know you are not able to help them can be heart-breaking.
+At the same time, the loss of attention from your parents, the loss of joy and laughter in your life and the physical absence of your sibling makes it hard to care for yourself.
 Guilt, sadness and regret may all be feelings that add to your grief.

 The focus being significantly on the parents can be frustrating and make you feel alone.
 Your family feels ‘broken’ with your sibling missing so there seems a lot that needs fixing.
 Coming to terms with knowing it can’t be fixed also makes you feel pushed into a corner and helpless.
 Siblings are often called the ‘forgotten mourners'.
 But you are not alone.
 We are all here to support you.
 Your feelings are real and just as important.